Estimated reading time: 9 minutes

 - Address – 401- 427 McDonalds Rd, Pokolbin NSW 2320

 - Opening Hours – Open daily from 9.30 am – 5.00 pm & Sundays and public holidays from 10.00 am – 5.00 pm

 - Contact info – (+61) 02 4998 7559

 - Tasting fee – Varies. $10 PP for varietal tasting that includes 6 whites, 6 reds, and 2 dessert wines.
-However, we highly recommend doing the single-vineyard guided wine tasting for $25 PP that gives you the best experiences you can get from any Hunter Valley winery.
+However, we highly recommend doing the single-vineyard guided wine tasting for $25 PP which gives you the best experiences you can get from any Hunter Valley winery.

 If you plan a visit to this cellar door, we highly recommended considering lunch at The Wood restaurant.
-A modern Australian themed restaurant first opens its doors back in 2018.
+A modern Australian-themed restaurant first opens its doors back in 2018.
 Andy Wright led The Wood Restaurant currently considered for Chef Hat recognition awards.

 Vineyards of Bimbaden

 McDonald’s Road and Palmers Lane vineyards are the best-kept secrets of Bimbaden.
 Both of these vineyards account for 15 and 12 hectares with volcanic soil which is producing perfumed and elegant wines.